Openscapes/kyber/README.md

 set up a GitHub Personal Access Token with scopes for **repo** and **admin:org**.
 See the [GitHub PAT documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more information about how to generate your PAT.
+You can create your PAT with `usethis::create_github_token()` with their defaults, plus `admin:org`.
-Please make sure that you do not share your PAT or commit it to a Git repository, since anyone with your PAT can act as you on GitHub.
+Please make sure
+that you do not share your PAT or commit it to a Git repository, since anyone with your PAT can act as you on GitHub.